PeterTian96/probability-and-inference-portfolio-tian-zhengqi/01-roulette-simulation/Writeup.md

     ## [1] 156.862

-\#\#You should explain how you used computer simulation to calculate the average earnings of a gambler that uses this strategy.
-As part of the explanation, provide a figure (or a series of figures) that show how the gamblers earnings (or losses) evolve over a series of wagers at the roulette wheel.
-(The x-axis will be the wager number (or play number), the y-axis will be earnings.)
-The code below provides all the functions you’ll need to calculate average earnings.

  ***Simulation for Earning and Loss***
 <p>
  Figuring out the profit is one major task.
-Generally, it is how much difference between the finally ending budget with the initial beginning budget.
+Generally, it equals differences between the finally ending budget with the initial beginning budget.
 As we have already got the one\_series function, we can have ledger information easily.
 Here is the code for profit calculation:
 </p>